A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: The modeling framework

 \item The proposed mean field game can also be treated as a macroscopic traffic flow model.
-It models AVs aggregated behaviors assuming AVs are predictive and rational agents.
-Along this line, we first establish connections between mean field game and traditional LWR model rigorously.
-Then we present some possible AV driving objective functions whose corresponding mean field games show interesting traffic patterns. \end{enumerate}
+It models AVs' aggregated behavior assuming AVs are predictive and rational agents.
+Along this line, we first establish connections between the mean field game and the traditional LWR model rigorously.
+Then we present some possible AV driving objective functions whose respective mean field games show interesting traffic patterns. \end{enumerate}

-The remainder of the paper is organized as follows.
-Section~\ref{sec:prob} introduces AVs differential game as an extension to one AV optimal longitudinal control problem.
-In Section~\ref{sec:MF}, the macroscopic MFG is derived from AVs differential game with some assumptions.
-In Section~\ref{sec:flow}, we illustrate the connection between MFG and traditional LWR model in a general framework and present two MFG examples modeling AVs kinetic energy, driving efficiency and safety.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:prob} introduces AVs' differential game as an extension to one AV's optimal longitudinal control problem.
+In Section~\ref{sec:MF}, the macroscopic MFG is derived from AVs' differential game with some assumptions.
+In Section~\ref{sec:flow}, we illustrate connections between MFG and the traditional LWR model in a general framework and present two MFG examples modeling AVs' kinetic energy, driving efficiency and safety.
 Then, Section~\ref{sec:sol} is devoted to a new algorithm to solve MFG numerically based on Newton's method.
-In Section~\ref{sec:micro-macro}, we construct a tuple of AVs discrete controls from the continuous MFG solution and characterize their accuracy as an approximate equilibrium of the original differential game.
+In Section~\ref{sec:micro-macro}, we construct a tuple of AVs' discrete controls from the continuous MFG solution and characterize their accuracy as an approximate equilibrium of the original differential game.
 Conclusions and future research directions follow in Section~\ref{sec:conclude}.

-\section{From Optimal Control to Differential Game}
+\section{From optimal control to differential game}

-We have seen a growing interest in applying optimal control theory to model AVs' predictive driving strategies in car-following and lane-changing scenarios \citep{wang2014rolling1,wang2014rolling2,gong2016constrained,zhou2017rolling}.
-In this section, we briefly introduce how to formulate a single AV's longitudinal control as an optimal control problem and then extend it to a differential game between multiple AVs.
+We have seen a growing interest in applying optimal control theory to model AVs' predictive driving strategies in car-following and lane-change scenarios \cite{wang2014rolling1,wang2014rolling2,gong2016constrained,zhou2017rolling}.
+In this section, we briefly introduce how to formulate a single AV's longitudinal control as an optimal control problem and then extend it to a differential game among multiple AVs.